katherine24s/olympics-medal-prediction/README.md

 ## 🎯 Key Findings

-- 🏅 **Home advantage significantly increases the likelihood of winning Silver and Gold medals.**
+- 🏅 **Home advantage significantly increases the likelihood of winning Gold and Silver medals.**
 - 🌍 **Countries with broader participation across sports & events rank higher.**
 - 📈 **Past performance (prior medals) is the strongest predictor of future success.**
-- 🏠 **Hosting the Olympics boosts a nation's chances of finishing in the Top 15.**
+- 🏠 **Hosting the Olympics correlates with a nation's chances of finishing in the Top 15.**

+---

+## 📖 Interpretation

+- **Experience does not always guarantee success**.
+While previous medalists have a higher likelihood of winning again, the effect diminishes for athletes with too many prior Olympic appearances, possibly due to aging or competition changes.
+- **Historical performance is the best predictor of future rankings**.
+Countries with consistent success in past Olympic Games continue to dominate, showing the importance of long-term sports investment.

 ---